Changing Habits One Step at a Time

 Carlos Durana Ph.D., M.Ac. offers counseling and therapy in Reston, Virginia, Washington, DC, and Bethesda, Maryland.

-Six steps to healthier living in Reston, Northern Virginia, and Bethesda – let life and wellness coaching and counseling be your guide.
+Six steps to healthier living in Reston, Washington DC, and Bethesda – let life and wellness coaching and counseling be your guide.

 Making important changes in our lives can sometimes be more difficult than we think.

 Lasting changes often occur, not as a result of a single decision to act, but from a series of steps.
-In counseling, life or wellness coaching, it is not uncommon to see people who say they want to change a particular behavior or problem, but who are not really ready to do it.
-There may be a hope that a change in circumstances will change the problem, or as is common in couples counseling, there is an expectation that our partner should do the changing; after all it is his or her fault.
+In life or wellness coaching and individual counseling Bethesda, it is not uncommon to see people who say they want to change a particular behavior or problem, but who are not really ready to do it.
+There may be a hope that a change in circumstances will change the problem, or as is common in couples counseling, there is an expectation that our partner should do the changing; after all, it is his or her fault.
 It has been estimated by researchers that only about 20% of the people seeking to change an unhealthy or limiting behavior are actually prepared and ready to do so.

 Step one: pre-contemplation